-Please keep an eye one your date while they roast, as soon as they begin to hard, remove them from the oven and allow them to cool down.
+Please keep an eye on your dates while they roast, as soon as they begin to harden, remove them from the oven and allow them to cool down.

 DON'T NOT LET THEM BURN I CANNOT EXPRESS HOW IMPORTANT THIS IS!!